tjkoifoly/MVTextInputScroller/README.md

 MVTextInputScroller
 ===================

-Class to automatically make any selected input fields visible on screen within a UIScrollView.
+Class to keep any selected input fields visible on screen when the keyboard is shown.

 Purpose
 -------------------------------------------------------